 Given the magnificent beauty of the temple and its accompanying buildings, Jesus’ disciples were quite surprised to hear Him speak of its destruction.
 Jesus’ words came to pass in A.D.
 70 as Roman troops under the command of Titus burned the temple on Aug.
 10 and finished taking the city several days later on Sept.
 8 (see Flavius Josephus, Antiquities of the Jews, Book 20, chap.
 10-11).

-The first four signs of Christ’s second coming
+The first four signs of Jesus’ second coming

 As already noted, the Olivet Prophecy primarily focuses on the signs or indications of Christ’s return.
 In addressing this subject, Jesus described a progression of events that mirror the six seals opened in Revelation 6.

-The Olivet Prophecy primarily focuses on the signs or indications of Christ’s return.
-The first indicators of Jesus’ return—religious deception, wars, famines and pestilences (Matthew 24:4-7)—correspond to the first four seals of Revelation 6, which are also called the “Four Horsemen of the Apocalypse.”
+These four signs correspond to the first four seals of Revelation 6, which are also called the “Four Horsemen of the Apocalypse.”
 As “the beginning of sorrows” (verse 8), these conditions have already been occurring for a long time.
 But as other prophecies show, these signs will increase in intensity—resulting in the deaths of vast numbers of people (Revelation 6:8)—even before the Great Tribulation begins.

-The Olivet Prophecy then includes an extensive discussion of the next indicator of Christ’s return—tribulation (Matthew 24:9-28).
+The Olivet Discourse then includes an extensive discussion of the next indicator of Christ’s return in the end times—tribulation (Matthew 24:9-28).
 The Greek word thlipsis “is rendered in the King James Version variously as ‘tribulation,’ ‘affliction,’ ‘persecution,’” and “is used generally of the hardships which Christ’s followers would suffer” (Vine’s Expository Dictionary, article “Tribulation”).
-The Bible also shows this will be a time of suffering for the national descendants of Jacob or Israel (Daniel 12:1; Jeremiah 30:7; see also our article “Jacob’s Trouble: What Is It?”).

-Third, false religious teachers will arise with miracle-working powers.
+Third, false religious teachers will arise with miracle-working powers in the end times.
 Jesus’ warning was: “For false christs and false prophets will rise and show great signs and wonders to deceive, if possible, even the elect” (verse 24).
 To learn how to recognize false prophets—with four tests for determining whether a prophet is a true representative of God—see our article “False Prophets.”

 For additional explanation, see our article “Great Tribulation.”